Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Food Assistance Programs

-SNAP (Supplemental Nutrition Assistance Program) Formerly called “food stamps,” SNAP provides monthly benefits loaded onto an Illinois Link card (works like a debit card) to purchase groceries.
-Why Seniors Should Apply: Many eligible seniors don’t apply for SNAP due to stigma or not realizing they qualify.
-Even a modest benefit ($30-100/month) helps stretch fixed incomes.
-Income Limits (2026):- Single senior: Gross monthly income under $1,580
+Formerly called “food stamps,” SNAP provides monthly benefits loaded onto an Illinois Link card for grocery purchases.
+Many eligible seniors don’t apply due to stigma or not realizing they qualify.
+Even a modest benefit ($30β$100/month) helps stretch fixed incomes.

 - Couple: Gross monthly income under $2,137